DIRECTOR OF PUBLIC WORKS

 This position is responsible for administering the Department of Public Works including engineering, maintenance and construction of the County's roads, bikeways, sanitation and drainage facilities and solid waste disposal services.
 The incumbent also administers the real property and survey programs and manages various Board-governed special districts and construction of new County facilities.
 The Director of Public Works serves as Road Commissioner, and District Engineer.

-· Thorough knowledge of engineering principles and practices as applied to the field of public agency public works, including planning, development, design, construction, cost estimating and maintenance;
+· Engineering principles and practices as applied to the field of public agency public works, including planning, development, design, construction, cost estimating and maintenance;

-· Thorough knowledge of Federal and State laws, rules and regulations relating to construction and maintenance of public works facilities;
+· Federal and State laws, rules and regulations relating to construction and maintenance of public works facilities;

-· Thorough knowledge of the principles of public administration, including organization, budgeting, general management, staff development and supervision;
+· The principles of public administration, including organization, budgeting, general management, staff development and supervision.

-· Some knowledge of the application of data processing to Public Works programs.
+· The application of data processing to Public Works programs.

 · Plan, organize and direct the engineering, surveying, sanitation, road inspection and other public works activities through subordinate managers;